-To achieve high quality sounding mixers, it is vital to have an accurate pair of monitor speakers that are housed in an adequate listening environment.
+To achieve a high quality mix, it is important to have an accurate pair of monitor speakers that are housed in an adequate listening environment.

-If the monitors are of sub-standard or the room acoustics create audible deficiencies, all other links in the recording chain become unnecessary.
+If the monitors are sub-standard or the room acoustics create audible deficiencies, all other links in the recording

 Loudspeakers convert electrical energy from an amplifier into sound.
 In most loudspeakers, an alternating current flows into a coil of wire, which is fixed inside a magnet.
 The signal produces a changing magnetic field inside the coil, which moves the cone forwards and backwards in response to the alternating current.
 This then causes the attached cone to vibrate, hence a sound wave is produced.
 If an alternating current with a frequency of 1000 Hz is past through the magnet then the cone will move backwards and forwards 1000 times every second.

-A loudspeaker system should accurately reproduce sound that spans from 20 Hz to 20 kHz as this is the frequency range that humans hear (audible range).
+A loudspeaker system should accurately reproduce sound that spans from 20 Hz to 20 kHz as this is the frequency range that humans hear (audio spectrum).
 However, because of effects such as resonance, a single loudspeaker is rarely used to cover a wide range of frequencies; instead, a number of specialized drivers are employed that are split by a crossover.
-The crossover network divides the signal up into frequency ranges.
-This then sends the parts of the signal to each of the speakers as needed, for example, the lower frequencies are sent to the 15” bass driver.
+The crossover network divides the signal up into different frequency ranges.

-For any set of monitors, the more they are listened to the easier it is to learn their strengths and weaknesses.
+The more you listen to a set of speakers, the easier it is to learn their strengths and weaknesses.

-Remember that hi-fi systems are not suitable for monitoring work.
-This is because they are specifically tailored to make pre-recorded music sound good and not to present it accurately.
+Remember that hi-fi systems are not suitable for monitoring work because they are specifically tailored to make pre-recorded music sound good and not to present it accurately.
 Many hi-fi systems contain built in equalizers to add punch and sparkle to a sound.
 Monitors attempt to reproduce sounds that are not modified.

 Active and Passive